 The cryptocurrency market exploded on to the scene in late 2017, as bitcoin prices surged to more than 19,000.
 The crash that ensured was just as impressive as the rally.
 The benefits of the volatility were that several products were introduced that allow investors to speculate on the direction of cryptocurrencies.

 There are now several different ways that investors can learn how to trade cryptocurrencies.
-This includes opening an account with a cryptocurrency exchange using a digital wallet, trading cryptocurrency contracts for differences (CFDs), trading cryptocurrency futures contracts or trading cryptocurrency exchange-traded funds (CFDs).
+This includes opening an account with a fiat to crypto exchange using a digital wallet, trading cryptocurrency contracts for differences (CFDs), trading cryptocurrency futures contracts or trading cryptocurrency exchange-traded funds (CFDs).

 There are pros and cons with each method, but each allows you to take advantage of the movements in the cryptocurrency market.